What is Dementia?

 Dementia is not a specific disease, but rather a term that is used to describe symptoms of memory loss — an “umbrella term” for the category of memory loss neurological disorders.
 There are many, but here are the 5 most common types of dementia:

-The most common type of dementia is Alzheimer’s Disease.
-With Alzheimer’s there is usually a gradual decline in abilities that can span seven to ten years.
+- Alzheimer’s Disease – With Alzheimer’s there is usually a gradual decline in abilities that can span seven to ten years.
 However, the Alzheimer’s Association believes that you probably have the disease up to 20 years prior to being diagnosed.

-The second most common form of Dementia is Vascular Dementia.
-This is caused from brain damage from cardiovascular problems such as a stroke or heart attack.
+- Vascular Dementia – This is caused from brain damage from cardiovascular problems such as a stroke or heart attack.
 With Vascular Dementia, as the disease progresses you will usually see sudden changes in their abilities.

-The third most common type of Dementia is Lewy Body Dementia.
-In this form of dementia the cells die in the brain’s outer layer, and in parts of the mid-brain.
+- Lewy Body Dementia – In this form of dementia the cells die in the brain’s outer layer, and in parts of the mid-brain.
 The remaining nerve cells contain abnormal structures called Lewy Bodies.
 They usually contain a protein that has been linked to Parkinson’s Disease.

-The fourth most common is Parkinson’s Disease.
-Not all people with Parkinson Disease will develop dementia, but if they do it is a Lewy Body dementia.
+- Parkinson’s Disease – Not all people with Parkinson Disease will develop dementia, but if they do it is a Lewy Body dementia.

-The fifth most common is Frontotemporal Dementia.
-This is caused by the degeneration of nerve cells in the frontal and temporal lobes of the brain.
+- Frontotemporal Dementia – This is caused by the degeneration of nerve cells in the frontal and temporal lobes of the brain.
 It does not include the formation of plaque found in Alzheimer’s Disease.
 This form of Dementia generally starts between the ages of 40-65, and in most cases there is a family history suggesting a strong genetic factor in the disease.

 Untreatable causes of dementia include:

 - Dementias associated with Parkinson’s disease and similar disorders